kylebueche/kylebueche.github.io/projects/ray-tracer-cpp.md

 </div>

-After the initial setup, I implemented the different reflection models:
+After the initial setup, I implemented the different reflection and refraction models:

 <div>
   <span>